Authentic Lessons for 21st Century Learning

 2. TALK IT: Discuss your strategy to solve the problem with a partner and decide on one final answer.
 (Virtually, this can be done in breakout rooms.)

 3. COLOR IT: Place the red, yellow, or green cup at the top of the stack of cups to indicate your confidence in your final answer.
-(Digitally, this can be done with sticky notes through a tool like Jamboard.)
+(Digitally, this can be done with sticky notes through tools like Canva, Google Slides, or Figma.)

 4. CHECK IT: Debrief with the whole class and share your work.
 Ask questions and make corrections if needed.